-Applies to All Courses Except Modular Program:
+Applies to All Quarter Based Programs and the Medical Insurance Billing and Coding Modular Program:

-Grade Evaluation Quality Points per Quarter Hour
+Quality Points per Quarter

+Grade Evaluation Hour

 Α Excellent 4

 В Good 3

 С Average 2

 D Below Average 1

 F Failed to Meet Course Objectives 0

-I Incomplete 0
+- 1 Incomplete 0

+IP In Progress Not Calculated

 W Withdrawal Not Calculated

-WD Withdrawal during drop/add period.
-This grade indicates the course will not be calculated for purposes Not Calculated

-of determining rate of progress.
+WD Withdrawal during Add/Drop period.
+This grade indicates the course will not be calculated for purposes of determining rate of progress.
+Not Calculated

-WM Withdrawal after week nine with documented mitigating circumstances placed in the student's file and Not Calculated

-not counted in the CGPA
+WM Withdrawal after week nine with documented mitigating circumstances placed in the student's file and not counted in the CGPA Not Calculated

 WZ Withdrawal for those students called to immediate active military duty.
-This grade indicates that the Not Calculated

-course will not be calculated for purposes of determining rate of progress.
+This grade indicates that the course will not be calculated for purposes of determining rate of progress.
+Not Calculated

-T Transfer Credit Not Calculated
+Т Transfer Credit Not Calculated

 PE Passed by Proficiency Challenge Exam Not Calculated